lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/Where/endsWith.md

-Alias of the likePost method.
+Alias of the likePre method.